prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_xwindow_handle_set(const wchar_t* pipeline, Window handle);
 ```
 This service sets the the XWindow for the named Pipeline to use.
+The Pipeline must have a single [Window Sink](/docs/api-sink.md#dsl_sink_window_new)

 **Parameters**
 * `pipeline` - [in] unique name for the Pipeline to update.